drug-design/course/docs/chapters/conformational-analysis.md

 ### Minimization with Bending Strain
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-Stretching, bending, and van der Waals energies of the starting geometry are high.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/minimization-bending-strain-f22acd0f'><i class='fa fa-play' aria-hidden='true'></i></button>Stretching, bending, and van der Waals energies of the starting geometry are high.
 Press the START button to initiate the minimization process and note their variation until the lowest energy conformation is reached.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.